 You are free to use any bank or lender when arranging finance for your SMSF property purchase.
 To get the best deal possible, you’d be well advised to use a mortgage broker.
 You can use a big bank or one of the niche players like Macquarie who, by the way, have a very informative free brochure with some great examples.
 You can also download a cash flow analysis brochure here which gives examples on the cash flow details of an property with a limited recourse borrowing arrangement in place.

-Trustees can contact Steve Gilbert from Gilbert Financial Advice & Services or John Gregory from Money Quest Finance Specialist for more information.
-Their contact details are noted below:
+Trustees can contact Adrian Banducci from Harbour Capital for more information.
+His contact details are noted below:

 admin@superannuationwarehouse.com.au